ndornseif/video-crusher/README.md

 ## Description

 video-crusher is used to make videos worse for artistic or technical reasons.
-Videos is deconstructed into frames at a specified sample frame rate.
+Videos get deconstructed into frames at a specified sample frame rate.
 These frames are saved in a frame directory and can then be modified in their resolution, color depth, etc.
 video-crusher is able to recombine them into a new video if desired.
 Is is also possible to reduce the audio bandwidth or audio bit depth.